mivation/integration-gateway/README.md

 In the above example:
 - The `request_id` is any string identifier supplied by you for the transaction.
 This will be echoed back on the callback (optional).
 It will also be used for ensuring single-processing of transaction.
-- The "format" is the format of the payload records based on the agreed upon data interchanges for your use-case.
+- The `format` is the format of the payload records based on the agreed upon data interchanges for your use-case.
-- the "payload" contains 1-10,000 records of data.
+- the `payload` contains 1-10,000 records of data.

 ----